Oct 1: Dee Packer Oct 2: Steve Lathrop Oct 3: Clarke Smith Oct 4: Jane Grant Oct 5: Erica Rafford Oct 6: Danielle Lane

 Johanna Hattan, Colin O’Neill, and Tucker Whitney

-The Yarmouth Lions Club inducted 3 new members into the club at their April 27th meeting at the Muddy Rudder.
+New Members Added To The Lions Club The Notes – May 9, 2017 The Yarmouth Lions Club inducted 3 new members into the club at their April 27th meeting at the Muddy Rudder.
 The new members are Greg Hughes, Jim Albright, and Alan Lambert.
 Bob Swan performed his usual flawless induction ceremony, inspiring them with the history of the organization, its purpose to serve the community, and administering the oath.
 The new Lions “cubs” were then welcomed into club with the traditional Lions “ROAR” from the rest of the members.

 Greg Hughes, Jim Albright, Alan Lambert, Jane Cleaves, Bob Swan and Mike Murray

-Did you know the Yarmouth Lions Club recycles hearing aids?
+Yarmouth Lions Club Recycles Hearing Aids The Notes – March 28, 2017 Did you know the Yarmouth Lions Club recycles hearing aids?
 We collect used hearing aids and ship them to our regional Lions Hearing Aid Recycling Center where many are refurbished for recipients in need.
 Other hearing aids are distributed to teams of hearing care professionals and other volunteers for use during health care missions in developing nations.
+Hearing impairment and deafness are serious disabilities that can result in learning difficulties for children and decreased employment opportunities for adults.
+The poor are especially affected.
+They are unable to afford the care necessary to prevent hearing loss and cannot afford to purchase hearing aids.
+If you have used hearing aids you’d like to donate, carefully wrap them and place them in a Lions Eyeglass Collection box located at any one of the following five Yarmouth businesses below that host the Eyeglass Collection boxes:

 - Hannaford Supermarket, 756 US Route 1, Yarmouth – pharmacy waiting area